Skip to main content

 Getting Multiple Quotes

-Bank statement loans aren’t commoditized like conventional mortgages.
-Programs differ enough that shopping multiple lenders is essential.
-Request a full loan estimate from at least three lenders, comparing:
+None of these programs are commoditized like conventional mortgages.
+Programs differ enough—within each type and across lender options—that shopping multiple lenders is essential.
+Request a full loan estimate from at least three lenders and compare:

 • Interest rate and APR